Lisa St Aubin de Terán: Life and career

 Lisa St Aubin de Terán was born in 1953 to Joan Mary Murray (née St Aubin) and Jan Rynveld Carew and was brought up in Clapham in south London.
 She attended James Allen's Girls' School.
 Her memoir Hacienda (1998) describes how she fell into a whirlwind first marriage at the age of 16 to an exiled Venezuelan aristocrat and bank robber, Jaime Terán, and lived for seven years at a remote farm in the Andean region of Venezuela.
 She fled both the marriage and Venezuela when he suggested that she and their infant daughter should join him in a suicide pact.

 After returning to Britain, she married her second husband, the Scottish poet and novelist George MacBeth in 1982.
 It was also in that year she published her first novel, Keepers of the House, winning her the Somerset Maugham Award and a place on Grantas list of "Best of Young British Novelists" (1983, issue #7).
 The Slow Train to Milan, winner of the John Llewellyn Rhys Prize, followed in 1983.
 In the same year, she moved to Wiggenhall St. Mary Magdalen in Norfolk.
 After her second marriage broke down, she left to live in Italy.

 Her third husband was the painter Robbie Duff Scott, whom she had first met when George MacBeth asked him to paint a portrait of her.
 After marrying in 1989, she and Duff Scott moved to Umbria, her life there being described in Venice: The Four Seasons (1992) and A Valley in Italy (1994).

 In 1994, she presented "Santos to Santa Cruz", an episode of the BBC television series Great Railway Journeys, about travelling from Brazil to Bolivia, and wrote an accompanying article for The Times.
 Later in 1998, she visited Lake Garda and Lake Maggiore for an episode of the BBC Radio 4 documentary The Off Season.

 In 2001, Duff Scott and de Terán separated and by 2003 de Terán had moved to Amsterdam and set up her own film production company called Radiant Pictures, through which she met her new partner, Dutch cameraman, Mees van Deth.
-A year later, the couple moved to in Mossuril, Nampula Province, Mozambique.
+A year later, the couple moved to Mossuril, Nampula Province, Mozambique.

-Lisa St Aubin de Terán has three children, including by her first husband a daughter, Iseult Teran, who is also a novelist.
-St Aubin de Terán lived in Mozambique until 2021, when she returned to London with a bag full of manuscripts, including her autobiography (Better Broken Than New) and two new novels, The Hobby and Kafka Lodge.